 The Philippines has 40.4 million active TikTok users aged 18 and above, 65.3% of its ad audience were female and 34.7% of them were male.
 The latest numbers published in ByteDance’s advertising resources also revealed that marketers around the world can now reach 970 million users aged 18 and above with ads on TikTok, which means TikTok’s adult audience is currently growing at a rate of almost 1 million users everyday.

 With at least 98.4% of Filipinos watching any kind of online video content on the internet, TikTok could be one of the most effective ways to promote products and services to people in their 20s.
-Some brands in the Philippines are also starting to consider TikTok marketing as part of their digital marketing strategy.

-With the popularity of this platform, many websites also started to adopt short-form videos.
 For example, Facebook and Instagram have Reels while YouTube also refers to its bite-sized clips as Shorts.
 Eventually, Tiktok also expanded the duration limit of their videos to 60 seconds while content creators can now make three-minute videos.